jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Recent News
 * **Oct 10 2024**: Two IJCV papers are accepted!
+* **Oct 10 2024**: Win the second prize in the MICCAI long-tail chest x-ray challenge.
+Congrats to Ruichi!
 * **Sep 26 2024**: Two NeurIPS papers are accepted!
 * **Sep 10 2024**: One provincial excellent youth project is granted.
 * **Aug 17 2024**: Our paper about federated clustering wins the best paper award on DOCS 2024!